 When you are in a competitive match the assume that your opponent will play down your backhand.

-That’s what they will do if see that you have a weak backhand, you would do the same!
+That’s what they will do if see that you have a weak backhand, you would do the same wouldn’t you!

 I’ve seen too many young players get stressed and anxious when they realise that the opponent is targeting this area.
 There are so many things you can do to the opponents tactic against them, or at least neutralise it.

-The tips in this post will help, but only if you are work to master a calm, controlled mindset.
+The tips in this post will help, but only if you work to develop a calm, controlled mindset.
 If you worry or feel anxious then it is going to be tough.

 This mental preparation will help you.
 Expect and then you can now prepare.